holarora/memory-stack/README.md

 - Device Adaption: Enjoy a different view from your laptop or phone.

 ### Tech Details
-- Django: The project is powered by Django (Python) for backend.
+- Backend: Django (Python)
+- Frontend: JavaScript
 - Cookies: Cookies are used to keep track of visiting cardholders.
 They are refreshed every 24 hours to allow a new shuffle experience each day.
 <img src="https://github.com/user-attachments/assets/26f658c9-bc57-4535-8195-7fa5b119fc55" width="500">